 - “Who cares what people think?”

-I didn’t want to think about it anymore, I stopped learning everything related to business.
-I wanted nothing to do with it and gave myself space.
-I told myself to not build anything until I have absolute clarity and alignment.
+I gave myself space, and promised myself to not build anything until I have absolute clarity and alignment.

-Looking back, this is the best thing I did for myself.
-Give myself the time and space that I needed so something better can emerge.
+Looking back, this is the single best thing I did for myself — because it’s the inner work required for something better to emerge.